AnjuTambe/CampusConnect/README.md

+# This is fork of group school project done at https://github.com/AnjuTambe/redhawks

 # CampusConnect

 CampusConnect is a web application designed to help users find job opportunities.
 It features job listings, detailed job views, filtering and search capabilities, and administrative functions for managing job postings.